Skip to main content

 The alternative: RevioReputation for dealers

-If the decision tree above lands you in the "single-rooftop or small group, just need the core four" bucket, here's where we fit honestly.
-RevioReputation Starter is $59/month (or $47/mo on annual billing), and PRO is $149/month ($119/mo annual).
-Both include multi-platform review collection across 5 live platforms (Google, Facebook, Instagram, LinkedIn, TripAdvisor) — note that DealerRater and CarGurus are not currently among the 5 native integrations, which is the most important honest disclosure on this page.
-For DealerRater specifically, you'll either manage it in the DealerRater dashboard natively or, if DealerRater is your single biggest surface, Birdeye genuinely is the better call.
-We're naming our gap clearly because the alternative — overselling on a discovery call and disappointing you in month two — is exactly how SaaS vendors burn dealer trust.
-On the surfaces we do cover, you get the Dual AI Engine (OpenAI GPT-5-mini primary + Anthropic Claude Haiku 4.5 fallback) for response generation, GEO Radar geo-grid rank tracking up to 15×15 on Agency tier (5×5 on PRO), GBP post scheduling, 7-language UI, AES-256 encryption, and GDPR + CCPA compliance — at roughly 20% of Birdeye Standard's price.
-For dealers whose Google + Facebook + (manually-managed) DealerRater workflow is the realistic operating model, that math defends itself.
-The honest head-to-head lives on our RevioReputation vs Birdeye comparison page, and our dedicated auto dealer reputation management platform page walks through the dealer-specific feature mapping in detail.
+If the matrix lands you in rows 1-3, here's where we fit honestly.
+RevioReputation Starter is $59/month ($47/mo annual); PRO is $149/month ($119/mo annual).
+Both include multi-platform review collection across 5 live platforms (Google, Facebook, Instagram, LinkedIn, TripAdvisor) — and the most important honest disclosure on this page: DealerRater and CarGurus are not currently among our 5 native integrations.
+For DealerRater specifically, you'll either manage it in the DealerRater dashboard natively or, if DealerRater is your single biggest surface, Birdeye is the better call.
+We name our gap clearly because overselling on a discovery call and disappointing you in month two is how SaaS vendors burn dealer trust.
+On the surfaces we do cover, you get the Dual AI Engine (OpenAI GPT-5-mini + Anthropic Claude Haiku 4.5 fallback), GEO Radar geo-grid rank tracking (5×5 on PRO, up to 15×15 on Agency), GBP post scheduling, 7-language UI, AES-256 encryption, and GDPR + CCPA compliance — at roughly 20% of Birdeye Standard's price.
+The honest head-to-head lives on our RevioReputation vs Birdeye page, and the dedicated auto dealer review management page walks through the dealer-specific feature mapping.

 What this means for you

-3. RevioReputation explicitly does not currently integrate DealerRater or CarGurus natively.
-If DealerRater is your top surface, Birdeye remains the right call.
-If Google + Facebook + manually-managed DealerRater is your realistic workflow, RevioReputation's $59–$149/mo gets you the core four features at one-fifth the price.
+Three things to remember: (1) Birdeye is genuinely strong on DealerRater + dealer CRM integration — real, dealer-specific moats.
+If you need them, pay for them; if you don't, you're paying for them anyway.
+(2) The decision is binary at rooftop count: 3+ rooftops with a real BDC = Birdeye defensible; 1 rooftop, owner-operator = $299/mo math doesn't pencil.
+(3) RevioReputation explicitly does not currently integrate DealerRater or CarGurus natively — if DealerRater is your top surface, Birdeye remains the right call.
+If Google + Facebook + manually-managed DealerRater is your realistic workflow, RevioReputation's $59-$149/mo gets you the core four features at one-fifth the price.

 Sources